315+ Telescopes Ranked

 Buy Evolution 8 from HighPoint

 Not all cameras will work with this Hyperstar configuration.
-Monochrome cameras with filter wheels won’t reach focus, and you want to be careful not to obstruct the aperture with a large camera housing.
-Additionally, a HyperStar costs more than the entire telescope and isn’t that useful unless you put the C8 on an equatorial mount.
+Monochrome cameras with filter wheels won’t reach focus, and if I were you, I’d also be careful not to obstruct the aperture with a large camera housing.

 The Included Medium-Quality Eyepieces

 The Celestron NexStar Evolution 8 includes two Plossl eyepieces: a 40mm and a 12.5mm.
+I found these to be decent, but being the included eyepieces, they are still not of great quality, I’d say.

 The included eyepieces may be able to get you started observing, but you will most likely want to upgrade fairly soon after you purchase the scope.